-If an agency chooses to use one or more items in this GRS, it may not deviate from this schedule’s parameters and must submit form NA-1005 as described in Question 3.
-But an agency may request authority to implement a Capstone approach that differs from this GRS by submitting an agency-specific records schedule to NARA.
+No. Agencies are not required to use this GRS.
+However, if an agency chooses to use one or more items in this GRS, it must submit a form NA-1005 and may not deviate from the schedule’s scope.
+If an agency wants to deviate from the GRS, then the agency may request authority to implement a Capstone approach that differs from this GRS by submitting an agency-specific records schedule to NARA.

 We encourage agencies to discuss scheduling options with their NARA Appraisal Archivist.

-5. What does this GRS mean when using the term “official”?
+8. What does this GRS mean when using the term “official”?

-Officials under this GRS also include contractors that create Federal records in the course of performing their contract.
-Agencies determine whether contractor-created and -received records meet the definition of a Federal record defined in the Federal Records Act.
-Agencies must capture and manage contractor-created or -received Federal records appropriately, as with other Federal records.
+Officials under this GRS also include contractors that create federal records in the course of performing their contract.
+Agencies determine whether contractor-created and -received records meet the definition of a federal record defined in the Federal Records Act.
+Agencies must capture and manage contractor-created or -received federal records appropriately, as with other federal records.
 In situations where contractor employees are embedded in the agency and assigned agency email accounts (in contrast to situations where contractors fulfill the terms of a contract by providing a service from outside of the agency), the agency should manage those accounts in accordance with the GRS.
-Agencies should include records management requirements and provisions on retaining Federal records in contract agreements (36 CFR 1222.32).
+Agencies should include records management requirements and provisions on retaining federal records in contract agreements (36 CFR 1222.32).

 Your agency must document its Capstone officials and submit that information to NARA on form NA- 1005.
 This form includes detailed instructions to help you identify your agency’s officials.

-Federal agencies utilize a variety of titles for senior officials.
+Federal agencies utilize a variety of titles for Capstone officials.
 Agencies using item 010 of this schedule must identify their equivalents for those positions described within each category provided in the item’s description (when applicable).

 Cabinet-level agencies implementing a Capstone approach that includes their components or operatives must apply the definition of official to each component separately.
 For this purpose, the agency should treat each component or operative as though it were a separate agency.